euwbah/musescore-xen-tuner/README.md

 Note that this mapping is not bijective - two `XenNote`s can have different nominals but the same `AccidentalVector`.

-NOTE: There doesn't seem to be a use case for an inverse mapping of this yet, plus, it is possible to manually construct a `XenNote.hash` string if need be.
+NOTE: There doesn't seem to be a use case for an inverse mapping of this yet.
+However, if it is required later down the line, that would mean a lot of the implementation has to change.
+Hmm.

 #### `TuningTable`